What is MS?

 Making the diagnosis of MS isn't easy because the symptoms are vague and can come and go.
 A diagnosis can take several months.
 If your GP suspects that you may have MS, he or she will refer you to a neurologist for further investigations.
 A neurological examination will be carried out and tests arranged, including:

-- Magnetic resonance imaging (MRI) of the brain and spinal cord can show areas of demyelination (lesions)
+- MRI scan of the brain and spinal cord can show areas of demyelination (lesions).